nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo mysql -u root -p`

->>`GRANT ALL ON nzedb.* TO 'YourMySQLUsername'@'YourMySQLServerHostName' IDENTIFIED BY 'CoolPassword';`

->>>Note: Change 'nzedb' (this is the database name), 'YourMySQLUsername', and 'YourMySQLServerHostName' to appropriate values for your configuration.

->**[Mandatory]** Add file permission to your MySQL user.

->The ALL permissions doesn't actually grant them all.
->In the following command line, change YourMySQLUsername for the username you will use to connect to MySQL in nZEDb.
+>nzedb is the databasename, you can change this if you want.
-Also change the YourMySQLServerHostName to the hostname of the server.
+>Change YourMySQLServerHostName to the hostname of the server.
 If your MySQL server is local, use localhost.
 If remote, try the domain name or IP address.
 It has been reported 127.0.0.1 does not work for the hostname.
+>Change YourMySQLUsername for the username you will use to connect to MySQL in nZEDb.
-Do not remove the quotes between the name and hostname.
+>Do not remove the quotes on the name / hostname / password.

+>>`GRANT ALL ON nzedb.* TO 'YourMySQLUsername'@'YourMySQLServerHostName' IDENTIFIED BY 'SomePassword';`

+>>>Note: Change 'nzedb' (this is the database name), 'YourMySQLUsername', and 'YourMySQLServerHostName' to appropriate values for your configuration.

+>**[Mandatory]** Add file permission to your MySQL user.

+>The ALL permissions doesn't actually grant them all, you MUST add FILE:
 >>`GRANT FILE ON *.* TO 'YourMySQLUsername'@'YourMySQLServerHostName';`

 >Exit MySQL: